vuejs/eslint-plugin-vue/docs/user-guide/README.md

 - Turning off the rule in the ESLint configuration file does not ignore the warning.
 - Using the `<!-- eslint-disable -->` comment does not suppress warnings.
 - Duplicate warnings are displayed.
+- Used `babel-eslint`, but the template still show `vue/no-parsing-error` warnings.

 You need to turn off Vetur's template validation by adding `vetur.validation.template: false` to your `.vscode/settings.json`.